-If you have any questions that are can not be answered by the answers below please contact us at 202-479-2588 or Dolly Davis at email@example.com.
+If you have any additional questions, please contact us at 202-479-2588 or Dolly Davis at firstname.lastname@example.org.

 How do I sign up for classes?

 Click here to register for classes.
 If you need additional assistance please contact Dolly Davis at email@example.com.
 To receive email notifications with class, events and program information, create an account from our website.